-Within the Quiz description in Moodle, you can add an honor code statement similar to what Pharmacy uses in their online quizzes (see below).
+Within the Quiz description in Moodle or Canvas, you can add an honor code statement similar to what Pharmacy uses in their online quizzes (see below).
 The description should state that by attempting the quiz, you accept and agree to all statements made within the honor code.
 Another way to reinforce academic integrity is to have students sign a contract emphasizing the University's academic integrity policy and outlining consequences for violations.

 Honor Code used in PharmD online quizzes:

 "Each student is bound by the College of Pharmacy Honor Code, which states, "Academic misconduct is any unauthorized act which may give a student an unfair advantage over other students, including but not limited to: falsification, plagiarism, misuse of test materials, receiving unauthorized assistance and giving unauthorized assistance."

 You are required to do your own work on this quiz, and any assistance you receive from another student, or any assistance you give to another student will be considered unauthorized, and subject to penalties to be determined by the Honor Council.